USFWS/check-survey-preservation/README.md

 2. Open `app.R` in RStudio.

+3. Ensure you are connected to GlobalProtect.

-3. Click 'Run App' in the upper right-hand corner of the source window.
+4. Click 'Run App' in the upper right-hand corner of the source window.

 ## Getting help